shikha1108/notes/technicalTerms.md

 ### Kubernetes
 It is used in deploying, managing, and scaling containerized applications.

-### AWS
-Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
-It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.

 ### Jenkins
 It is an used for building, testing, and deploying code.